brainstormforce/wp-spectra/readme.txt

 * Improvement: Typography control - Added text-transform, text-decoration and font-style options.
 * Fix: Call to undefined function `twentyseventeen_panel_count()` when previewing another theme from the customizer.
 * Fix: Marketing Button - Validation issue when Title Tag set to p.
+* Fix: Table of contents - Removed empty li tags from Table of contents markup.

 = 1.25.0 – MONDAY, 4TH OCTOBER 2021 =
 * New: Introduced Wireframe Blocks.